 Patients will be assigned to one of two stratum at time of enrollment:

-Dose escalation will occur separately within each stratum.
-A modified 3-patient cohort dose-escalation design will be used in each stratum.
-If the MTD has been exceeded at the first dose level, then the dose in that stratum will back down to dose level [Double Quote]0[Double Quote].
-If the MTD is exceeded at dose level [Double Quote]0[Double Quote] then the study will close.
-If no DLT is experienced upon completion of dose level 3, the study will be re-evaluated to determine if additional escalation within that stratum is warranted.
+Dose escalation will occur separately within each stratum. a modified 3-patient cohort dose-escalation design will be used in each stratum. if the MTD has been exceeded at the first dose level, then the dose in that stratum will back down to dose level [Quote]0[Quote]. if the MTD is exceeded at dose level [Quote]0[Quote] then the study will close. if no DLT is experienced upon completion of dose level 3, the study will be re-evaluated to determine if additional escalation within that stratum is warranted.

-If during any course of therapy the patient experiences any adverse event which qualifies as a dose limiting toxicity (DLT), the patient should be removed from the study to pursue alternative therapy.
-All DLT[Right Quote]s require continued monitoring and follow-up reporting until they resolve to grade 1 or less, until the patient enters in to another treatment regimen or until the toxicity is determined to be unresolvable.
+if during any course of therapy the patient experiences any adverse event which qualifies as a dose limiting toxicity (DLT), the patient should be removed from the study to pursue alternative therapy. all DLT's require continued monitoring and follow-up reporting until they resolve to grade 1 or less, until the patient enters in to another treatment regimen or until the toxicity is determined to be unresolvable.

 The primary endpoints for this study include: